Little River Band of Ottawa Indians

-The LRBOI tribe currently does not have its own hazard mitigation plan.
-The tribe had adopted the Manistee County plan in 2007 but that expired in 2012, and they have not had one since.
-Once the tribe has a natural hazard mitigation plan plan on file with FEMA, they can apply specifically for Hazard Mitigation funding.
-Furthermore, having a plan that has, for instance, mentions of cultural sights, will allow them to apply for special funding for FEMA that is set aside for Native American tribes.
+The LRBOI Tribe currently does not have its own hazard mitigation plan.
+The Tribe had adopted the Manistee County plan in 2007 but that expired in 2012, and they have not had one since.
+Once the Tribe has a FEMA approved plan that is then adopted by the Tribal Council, they are eligible to apply for federal hazard mitigation funds.
+Furthermore, having a plan that, for instance, mentions the importance of cultural assets to protect, will allow them to apply for special funding for FEMA that is set aside for Native American tribes.
 Instead of having to compete with the counties that their tribal land is located in, they will only have to compete with other tribes in terms of receiving hazard mitigation funding for specific cultural sites.

 Meetings and Documentation

 Meetings dates and times will be posted here as they become available.
-Please contact Jennifer Neal (Jennifer.firstname.lastname@example.org) or Stephanie Loria (Stephanie.email@example.com) if you have any questions.
+Please contact Jennifer Neal (Jennifer.email@example.com) or Stephanie Marchbanks (firstname.lastname@example.org) if you have any questions.

 LRBOI Emergency Response Team meetings (by invitation only):